This article was last updated on Feb. 6, 2023.

 However, when it comes to health care during pregnancy and immediately after giving birth, not everyone’s experience is the same.
 According to The Commonwealth Fund External Site, pregnant women in the United States are more than twice as likely to die from complications related to pregnancy Glossary popover or childbirth than other high-income countries.
 And, the U.S. is one of only 13 countries External Site where the maternal death rate is worse than it was 15 years ago.

 The Kaiser Family Foundation reports that stark racial disparities External Site (issues that disproportionately affect people of color more than white people) in maternal and infant health in the United States continue to be swept under the rug despite significant advances in medical care.
 This has resulted in Black, American Indian, and Alaska Native women being two to three times more likely* to die from pregnancy-related causes than white women.
 The worst part?
-Most studies have shown External Site that around half of these deaths are preventable.
+Most studies have shown that around half of these deaths are preventable External Site.

 “The higher maternal morbidity rates among women of color are unacceptable in this era of advanced medicine,” said Dr. Tim Gutshall, Wellmark’ Blue Cross and Blue Shield's chief medical officer.
 “We must understand and address these health disparities to ensure women of all races experience healthy pregnancies and babies.”

 The latest Health of America Report® External Site from the Blue Cross® and Blue Shield® Association (BCBSA) examines where our health care system needs to improve care for expecting parents, in particular pregnant people of color.
 Here’s what you need to know about the racial disparities that currently exist in maternal health care — and what’s being done to fix them.